abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 are helpful for the cultivation of a mood of loving-kindness, and they also give us an insight into the way the mind works, how we cherish or overlook ourselves, how we look at others, how we compare, how we judge.
-In the loving-kindness meditation, with allowing the heart to abide in kindness and well-being, there is no judging or comparing.
+In the loving-kindness meditation, when we allow the heart to abide in kindness and well-being there is no judging or comparing.